pabloargote/pabloargote.github.io/_pages/publications.md

 ## Work in Progress

-"Understanding the Impact of South-South Migration," with Lucas Perelló (Revise and resubmit in the Journal of International Migration and Integration).
+"Understanding the Impact of South-South Migration," with Lucas Perelló (Accepted in the Journal of International Migration and Integration).

 "Ideological vs. Issue Voting: Evidence from Chile," with Giancarlo Visconti.